 Concentration of credit risk exists when changes in economic or industry factors similarly affect groups of counterparties whose aggregate credit exposure is significant in relation to the Fund's total credit exposure.
-The Funds portfolio of financial instruments is mostly concentrated in government securities and deposits held with a shariah compliant bank having short term credit rating as disclosed above.
+The Fund's portfolio of financial instruments is mostly concentrated in government securities.
+As noted above, these securities are guaranteed by the Federal Government.